Hidden-Histories/Public-Resources/documentation/CreatingAssetBundles.md

   - Click on it and you see its contents in the **Inspector window.**
   - Towards the bottom of the file under **Assets** is a list of the three prefabs in this bundle.
   - **These are the name that you reference in the POI configuration in porPOIse** (if and only if you link the POI to this asset bundle in the [**URL for asset bundle**](UsingPorPOIse_REF-Layer-POI-Properties.md#porpoise-poi-configuration) property!)
   - Since we deleted the original prefabs, however, our current prefabs are not in this asset bundle anymore.
-We want to create our own personalized asset bundle anyway.
+  - Select both **exampleassetbundle** files and delete them from the AssetBundles folder.
+DON'T DELETE THE **AssetBundles** FILES!

 .
 ![CreateAssetBundle_AssetBundles-example](images/CreateAssetBundle_AssetBundles-example.png)